1.1K people follow this city

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Sao Caetano do Sul is currently 1.6 times the WHO annual air quality guideline value
+PM2.5 concentration in Rio Branco air currently meets the WHO annual air quality guideline value

 | Open your windows to bring clean, fresh air indoors|